aidenwaring/CA_T3A1_Workbook/readme.md

 **Answer:**

 An object in JavaScript, similar to many other programming languages, is an assortment of related data and its properties.
+These collections of data are stored as collections of key:value pairs.
 JavaScript object properties can be accessed using dot or square bracket notation in the following formats:

 ```javascript
 myObject.propertyName